Severe Thunderstorm Warning issued for Logan by NWS - News Break

 Severe Thunderstorm Warning issued for Logan by NWS

-Effective: 2021-07-09 16:59:00 MDT Expires: 2021-07-09 17:30:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-07-09 16:44:00 MDT Expires: 2021-07-09 17:30:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Heavy rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Logan A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 530 PM MDT FOR SOUTHEASTERN LOGAN COUNTY At 457 PM MDT, a severe thunderstorm was located 6 miles southwest of Fleming, or 13 miles east of Sterling, moving southeast at 40 mph.
-HAZARD...70 mph wind gusts and quarter size hail.
-A 70 mph wind gust was reported with this storm at 4:45 PM MDT between Sterling and Iliff.
+Target Area: Logan The National Weather Service in Denver Colorado has issued a * Severe Thunderstorm Warning for Southeastern Logan County in northeastern Colorado * Until 530 PM MDT. * At 444 PM MDT, a severe thunderstorm was located 4 miles southwest of Iliff, or 7 miles northeast of Sterling, moving southeast at 40 mph.
+HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
-IMPACT...Expect considerable tree damage.
-Damage is likely to mobile homes, roofs, and outbuildings.
-Hail damage to vehicles is expected.
-Locations impacted include Fleming and St Petersburg.
-HAIL...1.00IN WIND...70MPHalerts.weather.gov
+IMPACT...Expect damage to roofs, siding, and trees.
+Hail damage to vehicles is expected. * Locations impacted include Sterling, Fleming, Iliff, St Petersburg, Proctor and Padroni.
+HAIL...1.00IN WIND...60MPHalerts.weather.gov

 Comments / 0